 In June 2009, the Adopt-An-Inlet program had a "soft launch" with sign up sheets available at the Stormwater Education booth at two events.
 By the close of that reporting year, forms and flyers for the program were ready.
+(See Appendix 2-1 of the 2009-2010 Annual Report for copies of the Adopt-An-Inlet program materials.)

-Inlets were adopted by one Boy Scout doing an individual badge project and a Scout Troop of four 6th graders.
-(See Appendix 2-1 for volunteer activities that took place this reporting year.)
+During the 2009-2010 reporting year, inlets were adopted by one Boy Scout doing an individual badge project and a Scout Troop of four 6^{th} graders.

-A total of 82 inlets were adopted by RUSD elementary classrooms on three campuses beginning mid-mark through the school year.
-See Appendix 1-4 for details about volunteer projects that were undertaken through the RUSD's Service Learning program.
+A total of 82 inlets were adopted by RUSD elementary classrooms on three campuses beginning mid-mark through the 2009-2010 school year.
+See Appendix 1-4 of the 2009-2010 Annual Report for details about volunteer projects that were undertaken through the RUSD's Service Learning program.